aspose-cells-cloud/aspose-cells-cloud-docs/en/learn/how-to-repair-excel-file/_index.md

 ---
-title: "How to repair Excel file with Aspose.Cells Cloud"
+title: "How to repair Excel file"
 type: docs
 url: /how-to-repair-excel-file
 description: "How to repair Excel or other spreadsheet file with Aspose.Cells Cloud."